typelevel/typelevel.github.com/_drafts/discipline.md

 Requirements
 ------------

-The main goal was to make it easy to check that instances of Spire's type classes adhere the set of algebraic laws of the respective type classes.
+The main goal was to make it easy to check that instances of Spire's type classes adhere to the set of algebraic laws of the respective type classes.
 [Scalaz](https://github.com/scalaz/scalaz) also has such an infrastructure, so why not take that one?
 The problem is that in Spire, the hierarchy of type classes is a little bit more complex: